nasa/cumulus-orca/tasks/copy_to_glacier/API.md

                               exclude_file_types: List[str]) -> bool
 ```

-Tests whether file is included in {orcaExcludedFileRegEx} from copy to glacier.
+Tests whether file is included in {orcaExcludedFileExtensions} from copy to glacier.

 **Arguments**: